rafah1/Crypto-Forecast-with-Twitter-Data/README.md

 ### Stream Processing Tier: Logstash

 - Logstash listens to the Kafka topic crypto
-- Adds a timestamp, converts the id to a string, and delivers de data as the index crypto for Elasticsearch and Kibana
+- Adds a timestamp, converts the id to a string, and delivers the data as the index crypto for Elasticsearch and Kibana

 ### Visualization Tier: Kibana with Elasticsearch